Shawn Porter vs. Kell Brook

-Shawn Porter vs. Kell Brook was a professional boxing match contested between IBF welterweight champion Shawn Porter and the IBF's number one ranked contender Kell Brook.
+Shawn Porter vs. Kell Brook was a professional boxing match contested on August 16, 2014, for the IBF welterweight championship.
 The bout took place on August 16, 2014 at the StubHub Center in Carson, California.
 Brook defeated Porter by majority decision, with two judges scoring the bout 117–111 and 116–112 in favour of Brook, while the third scored it a draw at 114–114.

 Background

 Porter

 Shawn Porter had won his world title by defeating Devon Alexander on December 7, 2013.
 He went on to defend his title against Paulie Malignaggi on April 19, 2014.

 He went into the fight with Brook as a heavy favourite, with boxers Keith Thurman, Amir Khan and Devon Alexander all predicting Porter would knock Brook out.

 Brook

 Kell Brook had been in line to face the IBF champion since October, 2012.
 Although he had been rated as the number 1 contender for nearly two years, many boxing experts questioned his previous opposition, and felt Porter would be too big a step up.